-Long-term loan programs consist of the Federal Perkins Loan, William D. Ford Federal Direct Subsidized and Unsubsidized Loans and the Federal Direct Parent Loan for Undergraduate Students (PLUS).
+Long-term loan programs consist of the Federal Perkins Loan, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct Graduate PLUS Loan, and the Federal Direct Parent (PLUS) Loan.

 The rate of interest on a Federal Perkins Loan during the period of repayment is five percent simple interest per annum on the unpaid balance.
 Funding in this program is limited and is awarded to applicants who demonstrate significant financial need.